 Treasurehouse of Makeup

 Contouring is a revolutionary makeup technique that sculpts the face, improving the quality of your natural features and defining structure.
 Knowing how to contour can elevate your makeup game, bringing attention to your best features while subtly concealing others.
 In this article, you will learn about the essentials of face contouring alongside other makeup tips, from contour placement to finding where to contour for various face shapes.
-By the end of this article, you will have a thorough understanding about contouring and how to contour faces.
+By the end of this article, you will have a thorough understanding about face contouring makeup and how to contour faces.

-What Is Contouring
+What Is Face Contouring?

 face prepping on how to contour face